PROJECTS & ACTIVITIES:

 Groups are needed to either adopt a reach or do a one time clean up of trails along the Red River.

 We also need your help to clean up trash in Snakey Creek in Moorhead and the drains in Fargo.
 Any help will make a huge difference.
-This is NOT a Red River Trail Clean Up and additional safety precautions apply to participate.
+These are NOT a Red River Trail Clean Up and additional safety precautions apply to participate.
 Only adults can participate at these locations:

-n Clean Ups: The drainage ditches in Fargo lead to the Red River.
+Fargo Drain Clean Ups: The drainage ditches in Fargo lead to the Red River.
 We need adult volunteers who can clean up around these drains.
 This will require getting close to the water in the ditch and using pickers to grab the trash which is mostly food and beverage containers and plastic.
-We are currently focusing on Drain 27 near Independence Elementary School.

 In order to participate, registration is required.
 Fill out our volunteer form at riverkeepers.org/volunteer and specify what you are interested in.
 Volunteers will work with staff to schedule a date and time and get an agreement form signed.